navinpeiris/logster/README.md

 ## Usage

-To use with a Phoenix application, replace `Plug.Logger` in the `endpoint.ex` file with `Logster.Plugs.Logger`:
+To use with a Phoenix application, replace `Plug.Logger` in the projects `endpoint.ex` file with `Logster.Plugs.Logger`:

 ```elixir
 # plug Plug.Logger
 plug Logster.Plugs.Logger
 ```

-To use it in as a plug, just add `plug Logster.Plugs.Logger` into your desired module
+To use it in as a plug, just add `plug Logster.Plugs.Logger` into the relevant module.

 ### Filtering parameters

-By default, Logster filters parameters named `password`, and replaced the content with `[FILTERED]`.
+By default, Logster filters parameters named `password`, and replaces the content with `[FILTERED]`.

-You can update the parameters that are filtered by adding the following to your configuration file with your list of params to be filtered.
+You can update the list of parameters that are filtered by adding the following to your configuration file:

 ```elixir
 config :logster, :filter_parameters, ["password", "secret", "token"]
 ```

-### Changing log level for a controller/action
+### Changing the log level for a specific controller/action

-To change the Logster log level for a specific controller you can use the following plug within that controller:
+To change the Logster log level for a specific controller and/or action, you use the `Logster.Plugs.ChangeLogLevel` plug.

+For example, to change the logging of all requests in a controller to `debug`, add the following to that controller:

 ```elixir
 plug Logster.Plugs.ChangeLogLevel, to: :debug
 ```

-And to change it for a specific action within the controller, add the following:
+And to change it only for `index` and `show` actions:

 ```elixir
 plug Logster.Plugs.ChangeLogLevel, to: :debug when action in [:index, :show]